About the Dystrophin Interactome Project

 Results:

-The generation and analysis of the mass spectrometery data has now be completed.
-A comprehenisve list of dystrophins direct binding partners in skeletal muscle has been established.
-Our experimental data and literature data is being used to expand the interactome to encorporate all significant interactions.
+The generation and analysis of the mass spectrometery data has suggested a number of dystrophin direct binding partners in skeletal muscle.
+Our experimental data and literature data have been used in the tool to expand the interactome to encorporate these possible interactions.
+Please note that the experimental findings are provided as is, without additional validation.